Zhang Meng (director)

-Zhang Meng (born April 1975 in Tieling, China) is a Chinese director and screenwriter.
+Zhang Meng is a Chinese director and screenwriter.

+Early life and education

+Zhang Meng is from northeast China.

 He graduated from the Chinese Central Academy of Drama.

+Career

 In 2007, he made his directorial debut with Lucky Dog (Erduo Da You Fu).
 His first documentary was called Mr. Zhang and His Dog (2008).

 The Piano in a Factory (Gang de qin) won the Grand Jury Prize at the Miami International Film Festival in 2011 and the award for best actor, for Wang Qian-Yuan, at the 23rd Tokyo International Film Festival.